 Meanwhile, Cityplaza has British artist Liam Gillick's large-scale installation "Perpetual Discussion Platforms" running until April 8, including a rainbow-themed public art space and another space that will feature singers Catherine Wong In and Manson Cheung Chun-kiu as guest performers.

-Elsewhere, Pacific Place presents "A String of Echo Traps," the only off-site project of Art Basel Hong Kong's Encounters sector, a unique installation that includes large-scale video cubes.
+Elsewhere, Pacific Place presents "A String of Echo Traps" by Christine Sun Kim, the only off-site project of Art Basel Hong Kong's Encounters sector, a unique installation with a large-scale video cube and a floor mural.

-Also, the nearby Starstreet Pricinct features Mexican artist Gabriel Rico's sculpture "I Have Anticipated You II."
-Using cacti as its subject matter, the sculpture creates hybrid entities that resemble both plants and animals through the connection of seemingly unrelated objects.
+Also, the nearby Starstreet Pricinct features Mexican artist Gabriel Rico's cactuc-like sculpture "I Have Anticipated You II," a sort of human-animal hybrid entity.